-v i Improver ment/Accountability Plan Focus of Plan (check Name of LEA: St. Louis Public Check if appropriate the appropriate box): Schools ☐ Comprehensive School \Box LEA Requires a Regional School Improvement Team X School Name of School: Soldan ☐ Targeted School International Studies HS X Title I.A School Code: 173 Date: April 15, 2024 plan for improving the top 3 needs ide al and co-curricular programs into critical, reflective thinkers with the knowledge learning, and to contribute to an ever-changing, diverse community. ternational Studies High School will pro vide a world-class education and be recognized as a leader in student achievement and teacher quality. needs of a number of different program ms. Please check all that apply. ☑Title I.A School Im • ☐ Title I.C Education n of Migratory Children G and Youth who are Neglected, Delinquent or At-Risk ☐ Title II.A Languag ge Instruction for English Learners and Im nmigrant Children ☐ Title IV 21st Centu ury Schools ☐ Title V Flexibility and Accountability \square Individuals with D isability Education Act \square Rehabilitation Act ☐ Rehabilitation Act of 1973 ☐ Carl D. Perkins Career and Technical Education Act ☐ Workforce Innovation and Opportunities Act ☐ Head Start Act ☐ McKinney Vento Homeless Assistance Act ☐ Adult Education and Family Literacy Act ☐ Other State and L ☐ Other State and Local Requirements/Needs
+Improvement/Accountability Plan

+Focus of Plan (check Name of LEA: St. Louis Public Check if appropriate

+the appropriate box): Schools ☐ Comprehensive School

+\Box LEA Requires a Regional School Improvement Team

+X School Name of School: Soldan ☐ Targeted School

+International Studies HS X Title I.A

+School Code: 173

+Date: April 15, 2024

+Purpose: To develop a plan for improving the top 3 needs ide ntified in the needs assessment.

+al and co-curricular programs into critical, reflective thinkers with the knowledge

+learning, and to contribute to an ever-changing, diverse community.

+School Vision: Soldan Ir nternational Studies High School will pro vide a world-class education and be recognized as a leader in student achievement

+and teacher quality.

+One plan may meet the needs of a number of different programs.
+Please check all that apply.

+☑Title I.A School Im •

+n of Migratory Children

+and Youth who are Neglected, Delinquent or At-Risk

+ge Instruction for English Learners and Im nmigrant Children

+☐ Title IV 21st Cent

+☐ Title V Flexibility •

+☐ Individuals with D ☐ Individuals with Disability Education Act

+☐ Rehabilitation Act of 1973

+☐ Carl D. Perkins Career and Technical Education Act

+☐ Workforce Innovation and Opportunities Act

+☐ Head Start Act

+☐ McKinney Vento Homeless Assistance Act

+☐ Adult Education and Family Literacy Act

+□ MSIP

+☐ Other State and L ☐ Other State and Local Requirements/Needs